By Wendy Stoltz / Last Modified On January 15, 2023

 - Preheat your oven to 350F and line a large baking sheet with parchment paper; set aside.

-- In a medium mixing bowl, mix together the oats, 3 tablespoons oil, maple syrup, and cinnamon until well combined.
+- Mix the oats, 3 tablespoons oil, maple syrup, and cinnamon in a medium mixing bowl until well combined.

 - Spread the mixture out over ¾ of the sheet pan.